From sumo wrestling to cosplay to futuristic robots and inventions, there are plenty of things to do in Nagoya to keep you on your toes.

 Best Luxury Hotel In Nagoya – Nagoya Prince Hotel Sky Tower

 Nagoya Prince Hotel is the epitome of luxury and is nothing short of impressive.
-The hotel is brand spanking new with one of the best views in the city.
+The hotel is brand spanking new with one of the best views in the city center.

 The concept of the hotel is a ‘ship floating in the sky’ so guests are treated to rooms on the 32nd to 36th floors of the Global Gate building, a new shopping mall in Nagoya with restaurants, cafes and shops.